asdf-format/asdf/docs/asdf/developer_overview.rst

-(This is the major reason that the tree isn't  directly converted to an object tree since jsonschema would not be able to use the  final object tree for validation, besides issues relate to the fact that things that don't validate may not be convertable to the designated object.)
+(This is the major reason that the tree isn't  directly converted to an object tree since jsonschema would not be able to use the  final object tree for validation, besides issues relate to the fact that things that don't validate may not be convertible to the designated object.)

 The validate machinery is a bit confusing since there are essentially two basic approaches to how validation is done.
 One type of validation is for validation